 Plenty of guided vacation packages will take you through this National Park, such as this 6-Day Summer Holiday.
 If you'd rather drive there yourself, you can rent a car.
-Alternatively, join an organised tour of the Golden Circle or join a self-drive package that visits the Golden Circle, like this 10-Day Road Trip.
+Alternatively, join an organized tour of the Golden Circle or a self-drive package that visits the Golden Circle, like this 10-Day Road Trip.

 Two of the greatest attractions in the park are the exposed North American and Eurasian tectonic plates; it is one of the only regions in the world where you can see geology such as this on land.

 Visitors are encouraged to walk along the North American tectonic plate, where they can read more about the area’s fascinating formation and history, before descending into the valley below.

 Þingvellir can be anglicized to ‘Fields of Parliament’, a nod to the area’s fascinating history and relevance to Icelandic culture.
 It is here, after all, that the world’s first democratically elected parliament that remains functioning, Alþingi, was formed in 930 AD.